chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 ## Files to crib from

-* `index.html.tmpl` — element ids match the json keys, and Cheetah renders the report-time values so the page is populated before the first poll.
+* `index.html.tmpl` — the page skeleton: a `<canvas>` per gauge, the palette, and the translated strings Cheetah hands to the javascript.
+It renders no readings itself; every value on the page arrives by poll.
 * `realtime_updater.inc` — the polling javascript: the fetch loop, the LIVE/OFFLINE/NO DATA/BAD DATA indicator, the expiration timer, and the canvas gauge and windrose rendering.